 A mom is a mom and caring for their child is in the job description.

-I agree but caring for a child with severe autism is so much more.
+I agree, of course, but caring for a child with severe autism is so much more.
 It’s an up all night, never sit down, zero to life journey.

 I have 2 children.
 Cooper, my first born, is loving, caring, funny and was diagnosed with autism at age 3.

 He is now 6 and his autism falls on the severe end meaning he is nonverbal with severe sensory issues and no self-care.
 This includes being potty trained.

 There are days where I feel less like a mother and more like a personal care attendant.

 I have entered uncharted territory with my special needs son.

 I just put him on the bus.
 And by that I mean I physically handed his flailing, screaming body to the bus aide.

 I am covered in sweat.
 I can feel the fresh bruises on my thighs.
 The pinch marks are visible on my upper arms.
 My face is beat red.
 My lip is fat from a swift head butt.

 I smiled to his bus driver as he said, ‘tough morning?’
 It took everything I could do to smile and nod and mutter, ‘you could say that.’